GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/caldb.rst

 =====

 The usage is fairly basic.
 One can ``list`` the content, ``add`` content, and ``remove`` content.
 DRAGONS will retrieve content from the database.
+If the "store" flag is set, DRAGONS will also automatically add content to the database.

-In DRAGONS version 3.0 and older, DRAGONS cannot add content automatically, the user needs to add the processed calibrations to the database.
+.. warning:: In DRAGONS version 3.0 and older, DRAGONS cannot add content
+      automatically, the user **must** add the processed calibrations to the database with an explicit ``caldb add``.

 To verify which database is currently active, use the ``config`` option::